iainquayle/birch/issues.md

 ## parsing

+perhaps move the sum call to use perhaps the call list function, then atleast it doesnt get wrapped in unecessary tuple. also, in the case of function calls, perhaps move to using a list for arguments, rather than the current proper repr. just will be easier to work with

 fix the parse errors in product parse, currently it will just show no rcurly error if something isnt right in the list